spacetelescope/jwst/docs/jwst/residual_fringe/main.rst

 The primary MRS fringe, observed in all MRS sub-bands, is caused by the etalons between the anti-reflection coating and lower layers, encompassing the detector substrate and the infrared-active layer.
 Since the thickness of substrate is not the same in the SW and LW detectors, the fringe frequency will differ in the two detectors.
-Up to 16 microns, this fringe is produced by the anti-reflection coating and  pixel metalisation etalon, whereas above 16 microns it is produced by the anti-reflection coating and  bottom contact etalon, resulting in a different fringe frequency.
+Up to 16 microns, this fringe is produced by the anti-reflection coating and  pixel metalization etalons, whereas above 16 microns it is produced by the anti-reflection coating and  bottom contact etalon, resulting in a different fringe frequency.
 The information in fringe frequency reference file  is used to determine, for each MRS sub-band, the frequencies to fit to this main fringe component.